open62541/open62541/arch/README.md

   maintainers fix known bugs in the current "stable" release family.
 But they cannot go bug hunting in older release families.

-- Tier 3 operating systems are "known to work", but there is no automated continuous integration (CI) environment and the maintainers have no permanent access for manual testing.
-This can lead to releases of open62541 with undetected issues.
-Due to the lack of access, there is only minimal support / code review by the maintainers to integrate patches into the master branch.
+- Tier 3 operating systems have no no automated continuous integration (CI) environment and the open62541 maintainers have no permanent access for manual testing.
+This can lead to releases of open62541 with undetected issues for those OS.
+There is limited support / code review by the open62541 maintainers to integrate contributions into the master branch.

 | Operating System | Support Tier |
 |------------------|--------------|